apmcgh/AiCore-DevOpsProject-WebApp/README.md

 ### Containerisation (diagram, precursor to #4, 5)

-The web app is packaged as a docker image, available in my personal public github repo: `asoundmove/aicore-devopsproject-webapp:latest`.
+The web app is packaged as a docker image, available in my personal public Docker Hub repo: `asoundmove/aicore-devopsproject-webapp:latest`.

 Packaging can be done manually using `Dockerfile` and `docker build -t aicore-devopsproject-webapp .`.
 See the pipeline section below for automation of this process.